Mobility & Transportation

 4. Maptionnaire is a versatile solution adaptable to many use cases: Luxplan used its interactive mapping features to set up a carpooling system within the company.

-Maptionnaire brings spatiality and inclusivity to citizen engagement activities.
+Maptionnaire brings spatiality and inclusivity to community engagement activities.

 Its map-based surveys, visual webpages, and GIS-backed analysis tools are especially helpful in sustainable mobility planning.